 Useful literature on the subject is "Breeding Butterflies and Moths - a practical handbook for all European species" by Ekkehard Friedrich.
 It gives information on rearing all lepidoptera including micros and leaf miners.

-Obviously such sites as UK Leaf miners, Dutch Leaf miners and UK Leaf miners Yahoo chat group are invaluable - especially for identifying the mines in the first place (important!).
+Web sites such as UK Leaf miners, Dutch Leaf miners and UK Leaf miners on Facebook are invaluable - especially for identifying the mines in the first place (important!).
 The links to which are on my home page.

 A FINAL WORD.

 If you do go down the leaf miner rearing route you will have failures, you will be disappointed when out pops a parasitic wasp instead of a prized specimen.
 But trust me, you will have successes - plenty of them.
 And you will have delved in to a most fascinating, hidden world where the most beautiful and exciting creatures live.
 They are everywhere from the bleakest moors to your own back garden.
 Give it a go and tell me how right I am.

 One species from each of the nine families I've had successes with.